ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Send Completion

 The application should be notified whenever a Message or partial Message has been consumed by the Protocol Stack, or has failed to send.
 The time at which a Message is considered to have been consumed by the Protocol Stack may vary depending on the protocol.
 For example, for a basic datagram protocol like UDP, this may correspond to the time when the packet is sent into the interface driver.
 For a protocol that buffers data in queues, like TCP, this may correspond to when the data has entered the send buffer.
-The time at which a message has failed to send is after the Protocol Stack or the Transport Services implementation itself has not successfully sent the entire Message content or partial Message content on any open candidate connection; this may depend on protocol-specific timeouts.
+The time at which a message failed to send is when Transport Services implementation (including the Protocol Stack) has not successfully sent the entire Message content or partial Message content on any open candidate connection; this can depend on protocol-specific timeouts.

 ### Batching Sends

-Since sending a Message may involve a context switch between the application and the transport system, sending patterns that involve multiple small Messages can incur high overhead if each needs to be enqueued separately.
+Since sending a Message may involve a context switch between the application and the Transport Service ssystem, sending patterns that involve multiple small Messages can incur high overhead if each needs to be enqueued separately.
 To avoid this, the application can indicate a batch of Send actions through the API.
 When this is used, the implementation can defer the processing of Messages until the batch is complete.

 ## Receiving Messages

 Similar to sending, Receiving a Message is determined by the top-level protocol in the established Protocol Stack.
 The main difference with Receiving is that the size and boundaries of the Message are not known beforehand.
-The application can communicate in its Receive action the parameters for the Message, which can help the implementation know how much data to deliver and when.
+The application can communicate in its Receive action the parameters for the Message, which can help the Transport Services implementation know how much data to deliver and when.
 For example, if the application only wants to receive a complete Message, the implementation should wait until an entire Message (datagram, stream, or frame) is read before delivering any Message content to the application.
 This requires the implementation to understand where messages end, either via a supplied deframer or because the top-level protocol in the established Protocol Stack preserves message boundaries.
 If the top-level protocol only supports a byte-stream and no framers were supported, the application can control the flow of received data by specifying the minimum number of bytes of Message content it wants to receive at one time.

-If a Connection finishes before a requested Receive action can be satisfied, the implementation should deliver any partial Message content outstanding, or if none is available, an indication that there will be no more received Messages.
+If a Connection finishes before a requested Receive action can be satisfied, the Transport Services API should deliver any partial Message content outstanding, or if none is available, an indication that there will be no more received Messages.

 ## Handling of data for fast-open protocols {#fastopen}